uvlad7/ffi-llvm-jit/README.md

 # FFI::LLVMJIT

 Extends Ruby FFI and uses LLVM to generate JIT wrappers for attached native functions.
-Works only on MRI.
+Works only on MRI, isn't rested on Windows.

 ## Requirements